-Here at UC, we have an entire course on Kitchen Magick.
-I highly recommend you take that course!
+In the original discord server, they had an entire course on Kitchen Magick.
 Kitchen Magick is all about “low” magick, simple magicks, and is a strong paradigm for doing short term or fast magick.
 Kitchen and low magick doesn’t require a whole lot of preparation, tools, and doesn’t have a lot of multi-step complicated ritual structure.
 You can have special tools, and you can add as much complexity and steps as you want, of course.
 You can build a multi-layered complex spell baked into something super complicated and tricky.
 I’m picturing mystical macaroons, or a Baked Alaska for wealth… yummy, complex, and magickal!
 However, Kitchen and Low Magick is great for chanting a cantrip as you stir your coffee, and being done just that fast.

 High Ceremonial Magick tends to be fantastic for long term works and spells.
 It can take months in a high ceremonial framework just to build the mystical tool that you’re then going to use in the actual ritual.
 Think of High Magick as being very slow, but incredibly powerful.
 Where Kitchen work is speedy, High can take a while to get where you want to go.
 Like the layers of an onion, or the layers of nacre that build a pearl, Ceremonial works are painstaking and deep.
 You can use High Ceremonial works quickly: a completed talisman, for example, once activated tends to do its job very fast.
 Completing the thing can take months of effort, but then you have a tool you can use again and again, with fast results that are consistent each time.